|Riding Level||Advanced - Expert|

 Uneven Terrain: Does just fine in uneven terrain.
 Not the best of the best but it holds its own.

 Powder: Rides well in powder, you have the tapered directional shape as well as the hybrid camber profile helping you out here.

-Switch: Rides great switch, I love that you can have the benefits of a mean freeride type board but can still ride switch if you so please and it feels fine.
+Switch: The Hellcat rides great switch.
+I love that you can have the benefits of a mean freeride type board but can still ride switch if you so please and it feels fine.

 Jumps: Feels solid on jumps, it isn’t quite as nimble as a full-on “park” deck, but it has great stability and really good pop so you feel solid when taking off or landing.

 Jibbing: Again, not quite as nimble as a “park” board but it can hang for sure.
 But it wouldn’t be my dedicated jibbing deck.

 Pipe: Rides pipe well, it’s a very stable snowboard so you are able to hold your line nice and solid up the wall and it has great pop so you’ll be able to use that when you air out, but it does have a longer nose so you just have to be aware of that when you are in the pipe and calculate accordingly.